enkidevs/curriculum/python/python-core/meet-python/what-is-python.md

 ## Revision

-Python is a programming language that can be used for just about anything.
+Python is a programming language that you can use for just about anything.

 We call these kinds of languages ???.